 An employer becomes liable the first day that wages are paid for services provided in the District of Columbia.
 Household employers become liable as of the beginning of the first quarter in which they pay at least \$500 in aggregate wages.

 Termination

 An employer who no longer has employees and does not expect to hire may terminate liability by contacting the Office of Unemployment Compensation-Tax Division.
-To terminate liability, send a written request to essp.info@dc.gov to terminate your account and provide the last date you paid wages in the District.
-You may also fax a letter to 202-698-5706.

 REPORTING REQUIREMENTS

 Filing Contribution and Wage Reports and Paying Taxes